LEngineering/Classification_pneumonia-like_chest-X-rays_and_COVID-19/README.md

 <div align=center><img width="400" src="./images/confusion_matrix.png"/></div>
 We notice that the model doesn't detect any False Negative test result.

-The model "modelx-ray.h5" was tested on COVID-19 X-ray images and the accuracy detection rate is 100%.

 ## Prerequisites
 - Windows 10
 - Python 3.7